falcosecurity/falco-website/content/en/blog/falcosidekick-reponse-engine-part-4-tekton.md

 ### Provision local Kubernetes Cluster

-I'm sure you can use a [kind](https://github.com/kubernetes-sigs/kind) cluster as well to follow along, but falco complained a bit when I tried and I was to lazy to check out what extra flags I need so I went with minikube.
+I'm sure you can use a [kind](https://github.com/kubernetes-sigs/kind) cluster as well to follow along, but falco complained a bit when I tried and I was too lazy to check out what extra flags I need so I went with minikube.

 ```shell
 minikube start --cpus 3 --memory 8192 --vm-driver virtualbox